jjmaldonis/OdieCode/pei_091013_Zr54Cu38Al8_t1/README.md

 The fem experimental data is for as cast Zr54Cu38Al8 with oxidation layer subtraction.

 Date: 9/9/13.
-I am a couple days into making this stuff now, and it won't be ready for another couple, but this is the approx date of when we did this.
+I am a couple days into making this stuff now, and it wont be ready for another couple, but this is the approx date of when we did this.

 Description of the models:
 Zr54Cu38Al8_1000atoms.xyz is the initial model that I generated with generate_model.py (cutoff distance of 1.76, model size is in the file).
 Zr54Cu38Al8_sm_tot.dump is the .dump file after the MD simulation that optimized the box size.
 56500000.xyz was taken from the last timestep in Zr54Cu38Al8_sm_tot.dump.
-The RDF was run on this model using Jinwoo's code, which turns out not to be correct.
+The RDF was run on this model using Jinwoos code, which turns out not to be correct.
 Paul says it looks like the correction for the near density has been done twice.
 Paul found that with 1000 atoms, the box side length is 24.581 Angstroms (at 300K).
 This gives us an atom density of 1000/(24.581)^3 = 0.06732887526; and therefore for a box side length of 20*sqrt(20) Angstroms we need 1000/(24.581)^3*(20*sqrt(2))^3 = 1523.4785 ~= 1523 atoms.
 This is the number of atoms we need for a box side length of 20*sqrt(2)A = 28.28427A.
 Zr54Cu38Al8_1523atoms_post_md.xyz is the model created by generate_model_pei.py (cutoff of 2.0 (still too low), smaller box size (see file)).